adblockplus/adblockpluschrome/README.md

 development environment.
 For that run one of the following commands:

     ./build.py devenv -t chrome
-    ./build.py devenv -t edge
     ./build.py devenv -t gecko

 This will create a _devenv.*_ directory in the repository.
-You can load the directory as an unpacked extension, under _chrome://extensions_ in Chrome, under _about:debugging_ in Firefox or in _Extensions_ menu in Microsoft Edge, after enabling extension development features in _about:flags_.
-After making changes to the source code re-run the command to update the development environment.
-In Chrome and Firefox the extension should reload automatically after a few seconds.
+You can load the directory as an unpacked extension under _chrome://extensions_ in Chrome and under _about:debugging_ in Firefox.
+After making changes to the source code re-run the command to update the development environment, and the extension should reload automatically after a few seconds.

-Builds for Microsoft Edge do not automatically detect changes, so after rebuilding the extension you should manually force reloading it in Edge by hitting the _Reload Extension_ button.

 The build script calls the ensure_dependencies script automatically to manage the dependencies (see _dependencies_ file).
 Dependencies with local